Europeana, the European digital library

 Who funds Europeana?
 Why?Europeana is funded by the European Commission and the Ministries of Culture of Member States.
 Now available online, on tablets, smartphones and APIs (Application Programming Interfaces) through Europeana, Europe's cultural and scientific heritage is contributing to technological innovation.
 Europeana wants to be a stakeholder in Europe's creative and digital economy by providing new opportunities for everyone to learn, create and grow both personally and professionally.

-What is the role of the BnF in Europeana?The BnF is actively involved in building this European digital library alongside other French players such as the Ministry for Culture and Communication (Ministère de la Culture et de la Communication) (collections.fr), the National Audiovisual Institute (Institut national de l’Audiovisuel) and the Cité de la Musique.
-Indeed, France is among the main content providers of Europeana with approximately 4.7 million objects (April 2016).
+What is the role of the BnF in Europeana?The BnF is actively involved in building this European digital library alongside other French players such as the Ministry for Culture (collections.fr), the National Audiovisual Institute (Institut national de l’Audiovisuel) and the Cité de la Musique.
+Indeed, France is among the main content providers of Europeana with approximately 4.8 million objects (February 2018).

 Furthermore, the BnF supports the development of Europeana through European digitisation and aggregation projects such as Europeana Regia, Europeana Collections 1914-1918 or Europeana Newspapers.